Friday the 13th: The Series: Influence

-There is a popular rumor that the last episode was to unite the movie and television franchises by having the final item recovered be the hockey mask belonging to Jason Voorhees.
+A popular rumor says the last episode was to unite the movie and television franchises by having the final item recovered be the hockey mask belonging to Jason Voorhees.
 This remains unfounded and while there was talk about having a hockey mask on one of the sets as an in-joke, there was never any serious intention to mix the film series into the television series.

-The series, about a group of individuals rooting out evil supernatural occurrences, created a mold which many later series fit into.
-Buffy the Vampire Slayer, Angel, and The X-Files all have many episodes which revolve around the team recovering cursed artifacts.
+The series' plot about a group of individuals rooting out evil supernatural occurrences created a mold into which many later series fit.
+Buffy the Vampire Slayer, Angel and The X-Files all have many episodes that revolve around a team recovering cursed artifacts.
 The 2009 Syfy original series Warehouse 13 has been accused of "borrowing" much from Friday the 13th: The Series.
-The show stars two agents, Myka Bering (Joanne Kelly) and Peter Lattimer (Eddie McClintock), led by older, wiser Arthur "Artie" Nielsen (Saul Rubinek) as they collect artifacts, powerful items which are "imbued with human energy" and have supernatural powers.
-These artifacts are stored in the warehouse, safely hidden from both the public and those who would make use of the artifacts for evil or selfish purposes.
-However, the artifacts featured in the Warehouse 13 series are not evil by nature nor cursed, do not require a human sacrifice in order for them to function, and can be destroyed.
+The show stars two agents, Myka Bering (Joanne Kelly) and Peter Lattimer (Eddie McClintock), led by the older and wiser Arthur "Artie" Nielsen (Saul Rubinek) as they collect artifacts, powerful items "imbued with human energy" and supernatural powers.
+These artifacts are stored in the warehouse, safely hidden from both the public and those who would exploit them for evil or selfish purposes.
+However, the artifacts featured in the Warehouse 13 series are neither evil by nature nor cursed, require no human sacrifice to function and can be destroyed.